microsoft/MixedReality-SpectatorView/README.md

 ### Setting up your local environment

-The MixedReality-SpectatorView repository uses unity packages, git submodules and symbolic linked directories for obtaining and referencing external dependencies.
+The MixedReality-SpectatorView repository uses Unity packages, git submodules and symbolic linked directories for obtaining and referencing external dependencies.
 Prior to opening any Unity projects, its suggested to run `tools/Scripts/SetupRepository.bat` as an administrator on your PC (On Mac or Linux, you can run `/tools/scripts/SetupRepository.sh`).
 This script has a few purposes:

 1. It configures your git repository to use clrf line endings and support symbolic linked directories.
 2. It obtains and updates all git submodules declared in the MixedReality-SpectatorView repository.